 It has been three long years, but we finally got it.
 The latest Rihanna project, “ANTI“.
 And yes, noticeably two tracks that Rihanna released last year are missing, “Bitch better have my money” and “four five seconds” featuring Sir Paul McCartney and Kanye West.
 But are we really complaining?
 Not preferably because Rihanna has done what she has been known to do so well, Slay the hell out of us.

 The album starts off with a track called “Consideration” featuring Artist SZA.
-You probably remember SZA from her hits such as “Teen Spirit“, “Ice Moon“, “Babylon” featuring Kendrick Lamar and” Child’s Play” featuring Chance the rapper.
+You probably remember SZA from her hits such as “Teen Spirit“, “Ice Moon“, “Babylon” featuring Kendrick Lamar and” Child’s Play” featuring Chance the Rapper.
 She also co-wrote Nicki Minaj’s hit “Feeling Myself” off the “The Pink Print” album featuring the Queen Bee herself, Beyonce.
 You can really hear more of Rihanna’s native accent in this track that compliments the rhythm, a grungy sound with a smooth bass line.
-All about Rihanna declaring for independence,

 “ I got to do things